Prehistoric fortifications 🢔 Fortifications 🢔 Archaeological wonders 🢔 Categories of wonders

 Several shrines were used by priests to curse certain people or to assign mythical powers to Roviana warriors.
 Two of such shrines are Leo-zuzulongo and Leo, both symbolically linked to the land of Roviana ancestors in Bao.
 These shrines contain heavy basalt slabs brought from the central part of New Georgia Island.

 Nowadays only head of stone dog remains – it is made of coral stone and seems to be decaying fast.
 This head still was here in the early 2000s and hopefully still is there.
 It is moved around a bit – in different photographs, it is seen in different positions.

 Realm of Roviana culture

 New Georgia and surrounding islands are dotted with archaeological monuments: skull shrines, megalithic monuments, remnants of fortification walls, all created by local Roviana cultures.

 Most ancient structures are located in the jungle of central New Georgia – the largest monument here is the Bao complex of settlements.
 Oldest dated shrine in Bao is built sometimes around 1200 AD.
-There are many more larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
-In many places whole forest ground is covered with archaeological artefacts.
+There are many larger and smaller shrines and other structures scattered around New Georgia and surrounding islands – such as Saikile fortress and megalithic Kekehe with two wonderful carved stone figures.
+In many places, whole forest ground is covered with archaeological artifacts.